How to increase your word power to build an extensive vocabulary is an enthralling life long journey.

-Consciously collecting words from conversations around you is another excellent method of how to increase your word power.
+Consciously collecting words from conversations around you is another excellent method of picking up vocabulary.

 give one.
 If possible have them write it down so you can check it

 Although some of what you hear may go in one ear and out the other through lack of comprehension that's not all of it.
-Give it some time and soon you'll realise you're understanding and enjoying more and more of what you hear.
+Give it some time and soon you'll realize you're understanding and enjoying more and more of what you hear.